-ID Title Lead Impact CRS Risk Movement (last 3 months) Context Key Progress CRR81 Ligature AG/TS Safety Regulatory Reputation 5x3=15 New environmental standards with new ways of recording have agreed, with these now being updated into policy documents and statements of work.
+ID Title Lead Impact CRS Risk Movement (last 3 months) Context Key Progress CRR81 Ligature AG/TS Safety Regulatory Reputation 5x3=15 15 15 15 15 Patient safety incidents New environmental standards with new ways of recording have agreed, with these now being updated into policy documents and statements of work.
 We have commenced rolling out new ligature training (TIDAL) and continue to delivery on planned environmental improvements overseen by the Board Safety Oversight Committee.
 There has been a marked reduction in fixed point ligature incidents and therefore the risk is being reassessed to review the risk score based on latest patient safety incident data (to include no harm incidents) and will take in consideration new emerging risks associated with other methods of self-harm.
-CRR92 Addressing Inequalities MR Experience 4x3=12 12 12 12 From Feb'24 we will launch new mandatory module for EDI within the leadership development, with the impact of learning to be monitored through EDI KPIs within the Accountability Framework for all Care Units and Directorates.
+CRR92 Addressing Inequalities MR Experience 4x3=12 12 > 12 > 12 > 12 > Staff Experience From Feb'24 we will launch new mandatory module for EDI within the leadership development, with the impact of learning to be monitored through EDI KPIs within the Accountability Framework for all Care Units and Directorates.
 On track to meet the March '24 objectives within the NHS England EDI plan to have in place Executive and Board objectives in place.
 EDI is one of the priorities within the new People and Education Strategy which is to be presented to Board for approval in January '24.
-CRR93 Continuous Learning FB Safety Regulatory 5x315 15 15 15 learning not fully embedded across all Trust services Standard Operating Procedure being drafted to incorporate Human Engine process maps ESLMS in place in the live environment from December 2023 The future model for QI and associated resources has had first review by the Executive Team and will be represented in Jan '24 for approval and consideration in the 2024/25 business planning cycle.
-CRR96 Loggists NL Regulatory 4x4=16 16 16 16 Major incident management Our first in house training session has been complete, with further sessions for EA's up to end of March 2024.
+CRR93 Continuous Learning FB Safety Regulatory 5x315 15 15 15 HSE and CQC findings highlighting learning not fully embedded across al Trust services Standard Operating Procedure being drafted to incorporate Human Engine process maps I ESLMS in place in the live environment from December 2023 The future model for QI and associated resources has had first review by the Executive Team and will be represented in Jan '24 for approval and consideration in the 2024/25 business planning cycle.
+CRR96 Loggists NL Regulatory 4x4=16 ) 16 > 16 > 16 > Major incident management Our first in house training session has been complete, with further sessions for EA's up to end of March 2024.
 Once we have a cohort of trained loggists to ensure appropriate recording keeping were a major incident be declared, the risk will be closed.
-CRR99 Safeguarding Referrals FB Safety 4x3=12 12 12 12 We continue the work of embedding safeguarding forms into patient record systems, with a planned go live in 4-5 weeks.
+CRR99 Safeguarding Referrals FB Safety 4x3=12 12 > 12 > 12 > Escalation from operations and high increase in referrals We continue the work of embedding safeguarding forms into patient record systems, with a planned go live in 4-5 weeks.
 We are also in conversation with Essex County Council in regards to the potential for the development of an online portal for this purpose.
 Good progress continues with recruitment being complete into all clinical posts within the Safeguarding Team; and the business support team structure review having been reviewed and being costed to support reorganisation of roles.
 The S75 handover with Southend UA has been completed.